 While it depends on the situation, usually both parties play a role in this dysfunction.
 The important part is to do something about it.

-I address both men and women here on word from the bird, but my husband usually writes for the men, given he has the first-hand experience.
+I address both men and women here on the blog, but my husband usually writes for the men, given he has first-hand experience.